 Sleep loss drastically affects our social interaction ability.
 A research study revealed that people with a derived sleep had a decreased ability to recognize emotional expressions like anger and happiness.
 Also, chronic sleep deprivation relates to decreased ability to tap important cue socially and to process emotions.

 So, please do take enough care that you take optimum sleep for a good health.
 The 3 pillars of good health are healthy eating habits, daily exercise, and a quality sleep.
 Along with this we also need to ensure, if the risks that comes sleep deprivation like heart ailments, diabetes, stroke, etc. are diagnosed at the right time.
 Hence, a regular health checkup is also equally important for a healthy and long life.
-To know more about regular health checkup & its benefits or more please fill in this query form.
+To know more about regular health checkup & its benefits.